 And although I primarily serve it with a mixed green salad (to keep it low carb if you want it to), it goes well over pasta as well—I don't mind boiling water on the side to make everyone in the family happy, mostly my kid.

 So, here is what you'll need.

-- Lemon Peel.
-I don't use this often in my recipes, but it's convenient to add a delicious lemony flavor without the zest's bitterness.
+I don't use this often in my recipes, but it adds a delicious lemony flavor.

 Note: If you use frozen shrimp, defrost by letting them sit for 20 to 30 minutes in a bowl covered with water.
 Add 5 to 7 minutes to the prep time if you have to peel the shrimp.

 This one-pan dish is served straight from the stove to my dinner table.
 And I love this paired with a mixed green salad that quickly comes together while the shrimp are cooking (and keeping an eye on them, of course).